The best hiking socks are sure to make your feet feel dry and blister-free on your next hike.

 SmartWool Hiking Socks

-The PhD Outdoor Light Crew come in three different cushioning levels.
-You can choose between ultralight, medium, and cushioning, depending on the type of hiking you’ll be doing.
+These cushioned socks come in three different cushion levels.
+You can choose between 3 options: ultralight, medium cushion, and heavy cushioning depending on the type of hiking you’ll be doing.
 Color options are also available for these ultralight socks.

 Recommended Reading: Best Hiking Backpacks: Our Top 13 For Every Budget

-These are great lightweight socks that still offer you cushioning.
-These are perfect for trail runners and cyclists too.
+These are great lightweight hiking socks that still offer you extra cushioning.
+These minimalist socks are perfect for trail runners and cyclists too.
 You can even use them as everyday socks!
-Even though this sock is slightly thicker, it still keeps you cool in warmer weather.
+Even though this sock is slightly thicker socks, it still keeps your feet cool in warmer conditions and on summer hikes.

 Recommended Reading: Winter Hiking Gear: What You Need for Winter Day Hikes

 These are some of the thickest and toughest socks that this brand offers.
-They are made of merino wool and will keep your feet dry and odor free.
+These tough socks are made of merino wool and will keep your feet dry and odor free.
 Made with a blend of wool, these are some of the most comfortable hiking socks I’ve tried on so far.

 Recommended Reading: 54 Camping Gifts that Should be on Everyone’s Wishlist